microsoft/med-deadend/README.md

 -----

-## Transparency Information
+## Responsible AI Transparency Information

+An AI system includes not only the technology, but also the people who will use it, the people who will be affected by it, and the environment in which it is deployed.
+Creating a system that is fit for its intended purpose requires an understanding of how the technology works, its capabilities and limitations, and how to achieve the best performance.
+Microsoft has a broad effort to put our AI principles into practice.
+To find out more, see Responsible AI principles from Microsoft.

+### Use of this code

+Our goal in publishing this code is to facilitate reproducibility of our paper in hopes of motivating further research utilizing the DeD framework in safety-critical domains.
+This code should not be used in clinical settings to influence treatment decisions.

+### Project data

 This project uses a generated cohort from the publicly available MIMIC III (version 1.4) dataset.
 The main data is available at [physionet.org](https://physionet.org/content/mimiciii/1.4/) and all the details and the code for generating the cohort is available at [Sepsis Cohort](https://github.com/microsoft/mimic_sepsis).
 For more information see `Step 0` from the `How to use` section bellow.

+### Fairness and Responsible AI testing

+At Microsoft, we strive to empower every person on the planet to do more.
+An essential part of this goal is working to create technologies and products that are fair and inclusive.
+Fairness is a multi-dimensional, sociotechnical topic and impacts many different aspects of our work.

+When systems are deployed, Responsible AI testing should be performed to ensure safe and fair operation for the specific use case.
+No Responsible AI testing has been done to evaluate this method including validating fair outcomes across different groups of people.
+Responsible AI testing should be done before using this code in any production scenario.

 > Note: The documentation included in this ReadMe file is for informational purposes only and is not intended to supersede the applicable license terms.

 ## Contributing